Caribbean Packing List: Essentials for a Tropical Vacation

 If you’re shopping for new clothes before your trip, these are a few of my favorite places to shop for warm destinations:

-• Fortunate One: The dresses from Fortunate One are lovely and many of them are perfect for vacation.
+Fortunate One: The dresses from Fortunate One are lovely, and many of them are perfect for a Caribbean vacation.
 They also have cute tops and bottoms!

-• Lulus: There are tons of dresses to choose from at Lulu’s in all different colors and styles!
+Lulus: There are tons of dresses to choose from in all different colors and styles at Lulus.
 I find their dresses both high-quality and affordable, which is a win-win in my book.

 Tops

 I found it was most comfortable to wear tanks and crop tops that were lightweight and light-colored to tolerate the hot and humid weather.
-What is most important is to wear clothing that is comfortable for you.
+What is most important is to wear clothing that you feel comfortable in.

 The heat may already be uncomfortable, so having a comfortable outfit on will make it easier on you throughout the day.
 I lean towards breathable fabrics like cotton and linen for hot weather.

-My favorite tank tops for comfort during travel are Abercrombie scoopneck tanks, Abercrombie square-neck tanks, and American Eagle square-neck tanks.
-Abercrombie and American Eagle also both have great long-sleeved button-ups to wear over a swimsuit or outfit.
+My favorite tank tops for comfort during travel are basic tanks and camis from Abercrombie.
+American Eagle has great long-sleeved button-ups to wear over a swimsuit or outfit to protect your skin from the sun.

 Bottoms

-I was happy wearing my Madewell linen shorts and Abercrombie flowy pants.
-I also wore an Abercrombie linen skort, but would have preferred my American Eagle skort instead!
+Most days, I wore linen shorts or flowy pants.
+I also wore a linen skort, but would have been more comfortable in my stretchy skort instead!

 Dresses